Shicheng-Guo/HowtoBook/rheumatology/RA/eQTL/readme.md

 In the first step, we collected all the eQTL from whole blood, liver, colon, stomach and lung.

+* [14285](gnomad.genomes.r2.1.sites.rec.eQTL.merge.vcf.bed) SNPs identified by Gnomad.Genomes data with MAF>0.1%

 We found 772 eQTL-exmoic SNPs and

 ```